noameppel/cfc-dev-tools/README.md

 =============

 This WordPress plugin allows you to easily place various development notes throughout your website.
 The development notes will appear on your page and the browser's console only when:
-* You are working on your local development environment.
+* You have WP_DEBUG set to true in your wp-config.php file.
 * You are logged into WordPress.
 * ?devnote is appended to the URL.